 Trade Show Insurance Frequently Asked Questions (FAQs)

 Trade shows and expos are great ways to promote your company, but they create high risk exposure.
-If you still have questions about the right type of coverage after reviewing this article, go to our forum to ask a specific question or drop a comment below.

 Why do you need a certificate of insurance?